-Responsible Service of Alcohol (RSA) is a course accredited by the Victorian Commission for Gambling and Liquor Regulation (VCGLR).
+Responsible Service of Alcohol (RSA) is a course accredited by the Victorian Gambling and Casino Control Commission (LCV).
 It is a requirement for most licensees and staff selling, offering, or serving alcohol to hold a current RSA certificate which provides the skills and knowledge to contribute to a safe and enjoyable environment in licensed premises.
 At CHT Melbourne, courses are run on most days and you can obtain your RSA certificate by completing a four hour short course which covers the nine key areas you need to know about in order to serve alcohol responsibly.

 We are able to offer RSA training face-to-face at our Melbourne campus and in a virtual classroom, conducted by our campus trainers live over Zoom.
 Please use these link to select that style of training that suits you best.